Boone, North Carolina Project

 Teaching kids fly-fishing provides a set of life long skills and a passion for the outdoors that helps foster kids cope with life.
 It provides a forum for healing deep emotional wounds and provides our kids with a new starting point or a new lens to look at the world through.

-Nils Petersen, Co-Lead Mentor
+Nils Petersen, Mentor

 Boone, North Carolina Project